 My path to this point doesn’t look anything like I had hoped it would back when I was a teenager.
-I’ve learned we cannot predict what’s coming to us or who shows up, but we absolutely have a choice in how we react & the action we take moving forward.
+I’ve learned we cannot predict what’s coming to us or who shows up, but we absolutely have a choice in how we react and the action we take moving forward.

-Most importantly, I want to shake up our society & its stance on settling.
+Most importantly, I want to shake up our society and its stance on settling.
 Living to work without experiencing any of the joy, fun, or abundance that comes with being human is wrong.
-Devoting your time to a position or company for most of your existence just so you can maybe retire & maybe enjoy your free time later in life is insane.
+Devoting your time to a position or company for most of your existence just so you can maybe retire and maybe enjoy your free time later in life is insane.
 And I know for sure that I am not alone in thinking that.

 What allows me the opportunity to live the life I want now is entrepreneurship.
-I have the flexibility & freedom to write and create and coach when it’s best for me while still allowing for impromptu adventures as I carry on with my pursuit to share meaningful work with the world.
+I have the flexibility and freedom to write and create and coach when it’s best for me while still allowing for impromptu adventures as I carry on with my pursuit to share meaningful work with the world.